 Information set forth in this discussion and analysis contains various "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 The Private Securities Litigation Reform Act of 1995 (the "Act") provides certain "safe harbor" provisions for forward-looking statements.
-All forward-looking statements made in this Annual Report on Form 10-K are made pursuant to the Act.
+All forward-looking statements made in this Annual Report on Form 10-K/A are made pursuant to the Act.
 The reader is cautioned that such forward-looking statements are based on information available at the time and/or management's good faith belief with respect to future events, and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in the statements.
 Forward-looking statements speak only as of the date the statement was made.
-We assume no obligation to update forward-looking information to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information.
-Forward-looking statements are typically identified by the use of terms such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "might," "plan," "predict," "project," "should," "will," and similar words, although some forward-looking statements are expressed differently.
+We assume no obligation to update forward-looking statements are typically identified by the use of terms such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "might," "plan," "predict," "project," "should," "will," and similar words, although some forward-looking statements are expressed differently.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, we can give no assurance that such expectations will prove to be correct.
-Important factors that could cause actual results to differ materially from expectations include those factors described in Item 1A, "Risk Factors" of this Annual Report on Form 10-K.
+Important factors that could cause actual results to differ materially from expectations include those factors described in Item 1A, "Risk Factors" of this Annual Report on Form 10-K/A.

 You should read this discussion with the financial statements and other financial information included in this report.
-Our significant accounting polices are described in Note 1 to the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.
+Our significant accounting polices are described in Note 1 to the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K/A.